 Of course, there are no magic tricks and nothing can beat a healthy diet that involves a slight caloric deficit (necessary for fat loss) but those supplements can only assist you to achieve your goals or at least have more energy and motivation to be happy:)).

-[Those recommendations are derived from the wide variety of scientific works I have studied in the past years and my own experience.]
+[Those recommendations are derived from the wide variety of scientific works I have studied in the past years, in combination to my own experience.]

 In short, l-carnitine is an amino acid produced by the body which serves to transfer long-chain fatty acids, such as triglycerides into mitochondria, where they may be oxidized to produce energy.
 In normal language, it helps you sweat more and also utalize fat deposits for energy during exercise.

 Remember, as with every supplement, you need to take a break from intaking after no longer than 2-3 months of using it.
 Otherwise, your body gets accustomed on relying on it and you want to prevent that!

 I use l-carnetine maybe once or twice a year, to check if it makes any difference in my fitness, and I do sweat more when I exercise!
 Sweating is very detoxifying for the body because it eliminates toxins and reduces water retention.

 Remember, though, to drink tons of water to ensure proper hydration!
 Coconut water is a great way to restore the electrolytes in your body after an intense sweat.
 Make sure to drink enough water so that your urine is clear; if it is darker than pale yellow it means you are dehydrated even if you don’t feel necessarily thirsty.;)

 Yes, you probably have heard that coffee acts as a fat burner, but, the truth is, it also depletes the body of water and increases cortisol levels when over-consumed on a daily basis.
 I recommend you switching to drinking green tea instead.

 I always do my morning training fasted and love to drink green tea beforehand.
 It wakes me up without making me jittery and cranky afterwards.